sijal001/Malfunctioning_Industrial_Machine_Investigation_and_Inspection_Using_Sound/README.md

 │   │ dataset		    ::directory contains all .pynb file that does the preprocessing and fearure extration .
 │     │__
 │	 processed_data     :directory contains the .csv files that contains the main machine features and information.
-│	 preprocessing.py   :
-│	 get_data.py        :
-│__
+│	 preprocessing.py   :python script file to preprocess ad grab the features │	 get_data.py        :python script file that read and manage all sound files │__
 │  main		    	    :directory contain all the main .ipynb that create the machine model that train test and creates a pickel files.
 │   │